Jul 23, 2021 Jambo

 Task Management

 An SRM with a task management function also allows you to assign tasks to your team and yourself so that everyone knows what they are accountable for and when things have been completed.
-This is an excellent SRM feature that spreadsheets do not have and adds tremendous value to your team’s ability to collaborate and communicate within the software.
+This is an excellent SRM feature that spreadsheets lack, adding tremendous value to your team's ability to collaborate and communicate within the software.
+Our SRM, Jambo, even has a feature that allows you to view recent changes on your dashboard as soon as you log in to the system, so you're constantly updated on what's new.

-Timesaver 4: An SRM gives you the history of engagement, so you know exactly what was communicated, when, and with whom
+Timesaver 4: An SRM software gives you the history of engagement, so you know exactly what was communicated, when, and with whom

 How an SRM's history of engagement saves you time

-Preparing for a Stakeholder Meeting
+Preparing for a stakeholders meeting

 With such quick access to this overview, you don't have to waste time digging through spreadsheets or emailing and calling your team for updates because you have all the information you need at your fingertips.

-Timesaver 5: An SRM allow you to utilize voice to text compatibility (if your cellphone has this capability)
+Timesaver 5: An SRM allow you to utilize voice-to-text compatibility (if your cellphone has this capability)

 Use voice-to-text to make inputting engagement faster than ever